-Our fourth and final competition of the season took place on Tuesday 5th March, with many members making it to the Hall and a few joining us on Zoom.
-This round had an 'Open' theme and the judge was Tom Peck.
+Our third and final competition of the shortened 2024 internal season took place on Tuesday 3rd December, with many members making it to the Hall and a few on Zoom.
+This round had an 'Architecture' theme and the judge was Marianne Holm Hansen, in a return to the Society after her popular lecture on 15th October.
+The lecture has become the most downloaded in our history.

 Print Competition